sage-code/maj/alphabet.md

 **Description:**

-A syllable ...:
+A syllable can ...:

-* can start with vowel or consonant
-* can be a single vowel or a diphthong
+* can be a single vowel only at beginning of words
+* can start with one consonant
 * can have a nucleus formed from one or two vowels
 * can have a coda formed with one or two consonants

+A syllable can not ...;

+* contain `h` after a consonant
+* contain consonant after `c`
+* contain consonant after `g`
+* contain more then 3 letters

-## Word connectivity
+## Word composition

 1. Open vowels can be used as syllable at beginning of words: { a e i o u }
 2. Diphtongs, starting with semi-vocals can be used at beginning of words: { y w }